 (v) For purposes of determining the applicability of Part 231 of this Title with respect to prevention of significant deterioration (PSD) requirements only, a stationary source, source, or facility located in an attainment area of the State where the stationary source, source, or facility potential to emit of any attainment contaminant regulated under the act, except for greenhouse gases, equals or exceeds 250 tpy, or equals or exceeds 100 tpy if the stationary source, source, or facility belongs to one of the source categories listed in clauses (iii)(a) through (z) of this paragraph.
-For greenhouse gases, a stationary source, source, or facility that directly emits or has the potential to emit 100 or 250 tpy or more of greenhouse gases, as applicable, and 100,000 tpy or more of CO2 equivalents.
 Fugitive emissions shall not be considered in determining whether a stationary source, source, or facility is major unless it belongs to one of the source categories listed in subparagraph (iii) of this paragraph.

 (22) Malfunction.
-Any sudden and unavoidable failure of an air cleaning device or air contamination source to operate in compliance with all applicable Parts of this Title, and shall not include failures that are caused entirely or partially by poor maintenance, careless operation, or other preventable conditions.
+Any sudden, infrequent, and not reasonably preventable failure of an air cleaning device or air contamination source to operate in compliance with all applicable Parts of this Title, not including failures that are caused entirely or partially by improper maintenance, careless operation, or other preventable conditions.

 (24) Portable emission source.
-An emission source that can be carried or moved from one location (i.e., any single site at a building, structure, facility, or installation) to another.
+An emission source that can be carried or moved.
 Indicators of portability include, but are not limited to, wheels, skids, carrying handles, dolly or trailer.
 A portable emission source shall be treated as a stationary emission source if it remains at the same facility for 12 consecutive months.

 (25) Proposed permit.
 The version of a permit that the department proposes to issue and forwards to the administrator for review.

 (26) Renewal.
-The reissuance, recertification or extension of any permit for previously approved activities which will be continued on the same site without material change.
+The reissuance, recertification or extension of any permit or registration for previously approved activities which will be continued without material change at the same facility.

 (27) Research and development activities.
 The primary purpose of such activities is to conduct research and development into processes and products, where such activities are conducted under the close supervision of technically trained personnel.
 Research and development activities do not include activities whose primary purpose is to produce commercial quantities of materials.